SaimaDBS/SaimaDBS/README.md

 # **Saima Saleem**
-Data Scientist with 4+ years of experience as data analyst, technical project manager.
-Master's degree in Data Science from Dublin Business School, Ireland, master's in software engineering and a bachelor's degree in statistics.
-Currently working at Magee Weaving Mills in Ireland.
-Previously at Rudolf Pakistan (a subsidiary of Rudolf Group Germany), Pulcra Pakistan (a subsidiary of Pulcra Group Germany), Al-Qayyum Enterprises, Klass Textiles.
+Data Scientist with extensive esperience in Machine Learning Projects.
+Master's degree in Data Analytics and software engineering with a bachelor's degree in statistics.
+Worked at Magee Weaving Mills in Ireland.
+Previously at Rudolf Pakistan (a subsidiary of Rudolf Group Germany), Pulcra Pakistan (a subsidiary of Pulcra Group Germany).
 <br>
 #### **Connect with Me**